lizmat/raku-all-modules/cpan/KUERBIS/Term-Choose-Util/README.md

   * prompt

-If set shows an additionally prompt line before the choices.
+If set shows an additionally prompt line before the list of choices.

+  * back

+Set the string for the `back` menu entry.

+Default: "<<".

+  * confirm

+Set the string for the `confirm` menu entry.

+Default: "`OK`".

 choose-a-dir
 ------------